gimite/web-socket-js/README.md

 This implementation uses Flash's socket, which means that your server must provide Flash socket policy file to declare the server accepts connections from Flash.

-If you use [web-socket-ruby](http://github.com/gimite/web-socket-ruby/tree/master) or [em-websocket](https://github.com/igrigorik/em-websocket), you don't need anything special, because web-socket-ruby handles Flash socket policy file request.
-But if you already provide socket policy file at port **843**, you need to modify the file to allow access to Web Socket port, because it precedes what web-socket-ruby provides.
+If you use [web-socket-ruby](http://github.com/gimite/web-socket-ruby/tree/master) or [em-websocket](https://github.com/igrigorik/em-websocket), you don't need anything special, because they handle Flash socket policy file request.
+But if you already provide socket policy file at port **843**, you need to modify the file to allow access to Web Socket port, because it precedes what the libraries provide.

 If you use other Web Socket server implementation, you need to provide socket policy file yourself.
 See [Setting up A Flash Socket Policy File](http://www.lightsphere.com/dev/articles/flash_socket_policy.html) for details and sample script to run socket policy file server. [node.js implementation is available here](http://github.com/LearnBoost/Socket.IO-node/blob/master/lib/socket.io/transports/flashsocket.js).